JordanSpencerWu/old-website/_posts/book/2016/2016-09-17-introduction-to-algorithms.md

 __rate of growth__ or __order of growth__ of the running time, we consider only the leading term of the running time function and also ignore the leading term's constant coefficient.

-{% for post in site.categories.introduction-to-algorithms %}
+{% for post in site.categories.introduction-to-algorithms reversed %}
   <a href="{{ post.url | prepend: site.baseurl }}">{{ post.title }}</a>
 {% endfor %}